 - It’s best if both parents stay involved with you and reassure you that they will always love and care for you.
 If one of your parents moves away or does not stay in touch, it’s not your fault.
 No matter what either of them say, it is not your responsibility to make sure you stay in touch.

-- It’s important for your parents to try to get along, especially about things that directly affect you, like visits, school issues, holidays, and other things that need to be discussed.
+- It’s important for your parents to try to get along,especially about things that directly affect you, such as visits, school issues, holidays and other things that need to be discussed.

 Even if your parents try their best to make things easier for you, they may not be able to do all of these things all of the time.
 Remember that your parents are also trying to deal with the changes in their marriage as well as in your family life.
 They may not always be as tuned in to your needs as they were before.
 Learning how to express your feelings to your parents will really help to let them know what’s important to you.

 My parents got divorced when I was little.
-Shouldn’t I have gotten over it by now?
+Why am I not over it yet?

 If your parents got divorced when you were younger, you may have gotten used to some of the changes more easily, and in some ways feel comfortable with your parents not being together.
 However, you may still have many strong feelings about the divorce, even though other people think you have gotten over it.
 This is normal, because as you have grown older, you may be more aware of how the divorce shaped your family.
 You may have questions for your parents and ask for more age-appropriate explanations.
 Also, as you get older, the visitation and vacation arrangements may no longer work because of your social or school activities.
 It’s important to talk to your parents when you think it is time to change your arrangements, and try to work with them to figure out a new schedule that fits your life and theirs.